Gate & Fence Resources

 Your proximity to coastal conditions and heavily mineralised water such as bore reticulated areas, will affect the condition of the powdercoating in a short time.

 Aluminium products such as slats and ali gate framework are generally 100% non corrosive and therefore do not need the extra protection that steel requires when it undergoes welding and fabrication.
+Aluminium will be etch primed or cleaned and then single colour coated as a standard finish.

 For timber of any quality you will need to re-apply the coating after several years.
 Especially so if you choose a stain or varnish and the timber is subject to water and sun.
 Good quality paints that cover the timber completely, will extend the life of the timber beyond that of a clear coat, but will cover the timber grain you may want to retain.
 Jarrah and pine are typical strong grain timbers that look superb with a Sikkens clear finish.